 Naris Up Skin Conditioner Lotion ($~7)

-I have the Skin Conditioner Lotion Co (left in the picture).
+I have the CO version, which is mostly for moisture.
 It contains marine collagen to help with skin cell turnover and to keep the skin soft and elastic.
 Like most hydrating toners, it is clear, fragrance-free and slightly acidic.
 I apply this on my face every day after cleansing and it makes my skin so soft and supple!
-Plus at $7, you get a 360ml bottle which is good for 60 uses (it is recommended that you use 6ml with 4 pieces of cotton pads each time).
+Plus at $7, you get a 360ml bottle which is good for 60 uses (it is recommended that you use 6 ml with 4 pieces of cotton pads each time).
 Thumbs up!

 Kose Medicated Sekkisei Lotion ($62)